-On 13 October 2022, Michael met representatives of Thames Water to discuss the discharges from Chobham Sewage Works and Michael was reassured to hear that the matter is being taken seriously.
-He understands that work is due to take place in Chobham to resolve the situation, which should be completed early next year.
-Thames Water has promised to write to him with further details.
+On 13 October 2022, Michael met representatives of Thames Water in Parliament to discuss the discharges from Chobham Sewage Works and Michael was reassured to hear that the matter is being taken seriously.
+He understood that work is due to take place in Chobham to resolve the situation, which should be completed in early 2023.
+Thames Water sent an email to Michael following that meeting:

 On 18 October 2022, Michael received the following email from Julia Simpson, the Environment Agency’s Director for the Thames Area:

 ‘Thank you for your email of 7 October 2022 to our Chief Executive, Sir James Bevan, regarding your concerns about Chobham Sewage Treatment Works.
 James has read your email and asked me to respond on his behalf.
 He will receive a copy of this response.

 I can confirm that we are aware of the situation regarding storm sewage discharges at Chobham Sewage Treatment Works.
 In recent years, we have required water companies to install Event Duration Monitoring (EDM) to assess the frequency and duration of storm sewage discharges from their assets.
 The water companies are required to submit this data to us on an annual basis.
 This has increased the transparency of water company’s operations and environmental performance.